 - Don’t worry though, with consistent and considerate handling the grouchiness will get better and some seem to bounce back to their happy selves once the quilling process is over.

 How to Comfort Hedgehogs During Quilling

-- We suggest an oatmeal bath using a homemade oatmeal soak or other organic oatmeal based soaps found at any Health Food Store.
+- We suggest an all natural Oatmeal Bath Soak, which is very soothing to the skin.
 Something to keep in mind is that chemicals or preservatives can dry out the skin so even though something might seem helpful it might actually intensify the problem.